biojs/edu/get_involved_into_BioJS2.md

 ---
-title: 'Tutorial: Get involved into BioJS 2.0 (Under Construction!)'
+title: 'Tutorial: How to use a BioJS 2 Component (Under Construction!)'
 layout: tutorial-container
 author: David Dao
 category: Tutorial